kyverno/kyverno/samples/RequirePodProbes.md

 # Require `livenessProbe` and `readinessProbe`

-Liveness and readiness probes need to be configured to correctly manage a pods lifecycle during deployments, restarts, and upgrades.
+Liveness and readiness probes need to be configured to correctly manage a pod's lifecycle during deployments, restarts, and upgrades.

 For each pod, a periodic `livenessProbe` is performed by the kubelet to determine if the pod's containers are running or need to be restarted.
 A `readinessProbe` is used by services and deployments to determine if the pod is ready to receive network traffic.

 ## Policy YAML

 [require_probes.yaml](best_practices/require_probes.yaml)